- The City of Osaka's International Network

 Business Partner Cities (BPC)

 In 1988, the Business Partner Cities (BPC) affiliation was introduced to help facilitate greater economic exchanges between cities through the leadership of local governments.
-The BPC network is based in the Asia-Pacific region and allows small and medium-sized enterprises (SMEs) from Osaka to explore potential business activities in the global market.
+The BPC network is based mainly in the Asia-Pacific region and allows small and medium-sized enterprises (SMEs) from Osaka to explore potential business activities in the global market.
 This dynamic network aims on increasing private sector-level exchanges and advancement between all the affiliated cities.